amit15iitb/Big-Mart-Sales-Prediction/README.md

 It is the perfect project for learning Data Analytics.
 In this projec the reader will come to know 1: Data Exploration 2: Data Cleaning 3: Feature Engineering 4: Creating Models

 Following machine learning algorithms are used
-1: Ridge Regression Model 3: Decision Tree Model 4: Random Forest Model
+1: Ridge Regression Model 2: Lasso Regression Model3: Decision Tree Model 4: Random Forest Model